 When using spectroscopy, we differentiate between transmission and reflection spectroscopy.
 In transmission measurements, the light transmitted through the sample is detected.
 In reflection measurements, the light hits the sample and is reflected, as is done with our SenoCorder Solid.
 When conducting measurements of liquids, a glass cuvette can be used.

 Step 3 - The detection of transmitted and reflected light

 The reflected and transmitted light contains information about the sample’s material composition.
 This is because the intensity of the incoming light is changed through the interaction with the object.
 The information gathered is also referred to as the “optical fingerprint”, unique for each material.

 To record the optical fingerprint, it needs to be detected and converted into electrical signals.
 This process is shown in the illustration with the sensor receiving the information and converting it into a spectrum, available in digital form for later analysis

 Step 4 - The identification and quantification of materials

 The recorded fingerprints are interpreted by relevant software algorithms and used to either identify or quantify the material.
 A good example is the identification of textiles e.g., differentiating between cotton and polyester.
 A good example of a quantitative result would be the amount of cotton in a mixture of cotton and polyester.

 Material Sensing opens up many possibilities for potential applications and use cases.
 If you would like to learn more about the underlying technology, you can head to our blog post “How playing a guitar teaches us about spectroscopy”.
 The article explains the meaning of wavelengths and the mechanics of spectroscopy.

 Which materials would you like to analyze?
-Download our summary to receive further information on easy-to-conduct textile analysis.
+Contact us at firstname.lastname@example.org if you would like to receive further information.